 ping6 when given an IPv6 address.

-The majority of pfSense users do not need to touch the shell, or even know it exists.
+The majority of users do not need to touch the shell, or even know it exists.

 Complex configuration tasks may require working in the shell, and some troubleshooting tasks are easier to accomplish from the shell, but there is always a chance of causing irreparable harm to the system.

-Veteran FreeBSD users may feel slightly at home there, but there are many commands which are not present on a pfSense system since unnecessary parts of the OS are removed for security and size constraints.
+Veteran FreeBSD users may feel slightly at home there, but there are many commands which are not present on pfSense software installations since unnecessary parts of the OS are removed for security and size constraints.